ladendirekt/pjsip4net/README.md

 Pjsip version supported
 -----------
 Currently only old 1.x branch version is supported.
 The code is distributed with custom built pjsip 1.4 dll file.
-No other versions were tested, however one can develop his own interop code version and plug it into the application.
+No other versions were tested, however one can develop their own interop code version and plug it into the library.
 If you do, please, send me a pull request.

 Roadmap
 -----------